- Smoking is the No. 1 preventable cause of death in Canada.

 - Tobacco use is also linked to cancer of the bladder, kidney, pancreas, cervix, mouth, throat, esophagus, larynx, stomach, colon, rectum and breast.

-- Cigarette smoking causes about 30% of cancers in Canada and more than 85% of lung cancers.
+- Cigarette smoking causes about 30% of cancer deaths in Canada and 85% of lung cancers.

 - Lung cancer is the leading cause of cancer death for men and women in Canada.